patrickhuang112/allaboutpatrick/index.md

 Hello new visitors to my website!
 My name is Patrick Huang and welcome to my website.

 On this website, you will find information about my hobbies of video editing, programming, and also instructions on how I created this website with Jekyll.
-Thanks for your visit!
+Thank you for visiting!